-Among non-simulated benefits, public pensions (old-age pensions, disability pensions, survivors pensions) the coverage is lowest for the number of survivor pensioners, but improving for later years as the actual number of survivor pensioners decreased in 2016-2019 (see Table 4.5 and 4.6 in Annex 3).
-The number of old-age pension recipients in the SILC data is 94% of the register data.
-Disability pension (together with work ability allowance) and survivor pensions cover 104% and 65% of total recipients in 2017.
-Work ability allowance gradually substitutes disability pension and therefore, disability pensions are overestimated and working ability allowances underestimated.
+Among non-simulated benefits, public pensions (old-age pensions, disability pensions, survivors pensions) the coverage is lowest for the number of survivor pensioners, but improving for later years as the actual number of survivor pensioners decreased in 2018-2020 (see Table 4.5 and 4.6 in Annex 3).
+The number of old-age pension recipients in the SILC data is 95% of the register data.
+The number of work ability allowance recipients matches quite closely the external statistics (104%).
+However, the number of disability pension recipients is overestimated in EUROMOD, because it also includes those people who received both work ability allowance and disability pension during the year (see Table 4.5 in Annex 3).
+In addition, work ability allowance gradually substitutes disability pension and therefore, disability pensions are overestimated.
+In total, disability pension together with the work ability allowance cover 107% of total recipients in 2018.
+Survivor pension cover 51% of total recipients in 2018.

-The number of recipients of maternity benefits is underestimated by 7%, but maybe affected by a relatively small number of observations.
-The total amount of maternity benefits is underestimated by 17%.
-The number of recipients of parental benefit is in line with the external data (99%).
-Yet, the total amount of parental benefits is slightly overestimated in the base year (ratio is 1.01).
+The number of recipients of maternity benefits is underestimated by 3%, but maybe affected by a relatively small number of observations.
+The total amount of maternity benefits is in line with the external data (2%).
+The number of recipients of parental benefit is slightly underestimated as the total amount of parental benefits (91%).

-The number of recipients of sickness benefits are strongly underrepresented (43%) in the SILC data in 2017.
+The number of recipients of sickness benefits are strongly underrepresented (43%) in the SILC data in 2018.
 These are usually small amounts and people may leave them unreported or mix them up with employment income.
 Note also that external data measure the total number of sickness cases, which is larger than the number of people on sick leave, as captured in the SILC data.

-The number of recipients of severance pay is underestimated (83%) in 2017.
-The number of recipients of maintenance allowance is also underrepresented in SILC (about 87% of recipients).
-Single parent child allowance is also somewhat underrepresented in SILC (98% of recipients and 87% of expenditure in 2017).
+The number of recipients of severance pay is underestimated (74%) in 2018.
+The number of recipients of maintenance allowance is also underrepresented in SILC (about 89% of recipients).
+The number of recipients of single parent child allowance is somewhat overrepresented in SILC (111% of recipients), but total expenditures are slightly underrepresented (96%) in 2018.
 For other benefits (local child benefits, scholarships and grants etc), there is no external information available.

-The aggregate amount of the land tax is underrepresented, adding up to only 21% of the revenues, but there is a comparability issue, as registry data include also land tax revenues from enterprise sector.
+The aggregate amount of the land tax is underrepresented, adding up to only 26% of the revenues, but there is a comparability issue, as registry data include also land tax revenues from enterprise sector.